-GOAL CELEBRATIONS: FIFA rules on goal scoring do not allow excessive celebration.
-Where do we find these football regulations on excessive or unsporting goal celebrations?
+CELEBRATING GOALS: FIFA rules on goal scoring do not allow excessive celebration.
+Where do we find these football regulations on outrageous or unsporting goal celebrations?

 Note the section on soccer fouls and misconduct rules and regulations.
 The laws govern unsporting behavior by all players in association football.

 The football laws apply throughout the game and especially when players over-celebrate after shooting the ball into the back of the net.

 FIFA Law 12 penalizes excessive, time-wasting, and choreographed goal celebrations.
 Does that include a football shirt over head celebration?
 Well it most certainly can - yes!

 It might seem harsh to admonish a player for an overzealous reaction.
 Especially having scored the vital goal in injury time with a 30 yard screaming volley.

-We've all seen players performing impromptu cartwheels and dancing with the corner flag.
+We've all seen soccer players performing impromptu cartwheels and dancing with the corner flag.
 Not to mention the ever-controversial football celebration shirt over head and occasional removal.

 So, what exactly does FIFA consider to be an excessive celebration in soccer?
 What are unsporting football goal celebrations and how should soccer teams celebrate 'sportingly'?
 Let's examine the top goal celebration rules in football.

 Pictured: A red card goal celebration!
 The ref sent off Tim Cahill for overstepping the mark with his shirt over head goal celebration.
 He did so after scoring against Manchester City in 2004.